lexstudio/lexOS/README.md

 Key Goals of lexOS:

-1. Minimal Kernel (minkernel):
+1. Kernel (minkernel):
-The core of lexOS is extremely lightweight, handling only essential tasks like memory management, CPU control, and basic hardware interaction.
+The core of lexOS is extremely lightweight, handling tasks like memory management, CPU control, and hardware interaction.

 2. One App Focus: